tessercat/stack-deploy/README.md

 You must control a DNS domain
 to deploy this stack,
-and the host must be configured with at least one public IPv4 address and one public IPv6 address.
-A and AAAA records must be configured for the first of each type of address found in the output of `hostname --all-ip-addresses`.
+so configure A and AAAA records for the host.

-When A and AAAA records
-are configured correctly for the host, the nginx role generates Let's Encrypt certs automatically.
+When records are configured correctly, the nginx role generates Let's Encrypt certs automatically.

 ### Firewall

-By default, the SSH port is open to the world, but hosts can be configured to allow access to the SSH port from a single IPv4 address or a subnet of IPv4 addresses.
+By default, the SSH port is open to the world, but hosts can be configured to allow unrestricted access to the SSH port from a single IPv4 address or from a subnet of IPv4 addresses.
 You should be very careful
-when configuring the `admin_addresses` var, and if you do so, you might want to use the firewall API to implement some sort of port knocking so you don't lock yourself out.
+when configuring the `admin_addresses` var, and if you do so, you might want to set a root password on the host so you can access the host from a console if you lock yourself out, or use the firewall API to implement some sort of port knocking.

 There are quite a few free services out there to check your public IPv4 address.